-I study grounded language learning in humans and AI, focusing on the effects of various aspects of naturalistic data, tasks, and training regimes on language acquisition.
+I study grounded language learning in humans and AI, focusing on the effects of various aspects of naturalistic data, tasks, and training regimes on concept learning.
 I take inspiration from the idea that natural communication is grounded in one’s goals, perception, and action in the world.
 I examine 1) why grounding is essential for human language learning, 2) what concrete aspects of grounding should be incorporated into language-learning AI systems to improve their capabilities, and 3) how this can be done.